rockca/hardDeploy/README.md

 }
 ```

-The deploy folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`.
+The `deploy` folder is expected to contains the deploy script that are executed upon invocation of `hardhat deploy` or `hardhat node`.
 It can also be an array of folder path.

-The deployment folder will contains the resulting deployments (contract addresses along their abi, bytecode, metadata...).
+The `deployments` folder will contains the resulting deployments (contract addresses along their abi, bytecode, metadata...).
 One folder per network and one file per contract.

-The imports folder is expected to contains artifacts that were pre-compiled.
+The `imports` folder is expected to contains artifacts that were pre-compiled.
 Useful if you want to upgrade to a new solidity version but want to keep using previously compiled contracts.
 The artifact is the same format as normal hardhat artifact, so you can easily copy them over, before switching to a new compiler version.

+> This is less useful now that hardhat support multiple solidity compiler at once.

 ---

 ### Importing deployment from other projects (with truffle support)

-It also add the `external` field to `HardhatConfig`
+`hardhat-deploy` also add the `external` field to `HardhatConfig`

-Such fiels allows to specify paths for external artifacts or deployments.
+Such field allows to specify paths for external artifacts or **deployments**.

 The external object has 2 fields: